jexxa-projects/Jexxa/README.md

 Jexxa is a lightweight framework to implement business applications based on a [ports and adapters](https://www.thinktocode.com/2018/07/19/ports-and-adapters-architecture/) architecture.

 Goal of this framework is to easily connect technology stacks to your technology agnostic business application.
+This means that the main-method of your application is the only location where technology stacks are connected to your business logic.

 Up to now the framework is mainly used for educational purposes.
 Nevertheless it provides following features which allows writing lightweight business applications: